bloon-io/bro-sync/README.md

 ## BLOON Read-Only Sync

-To synchronize the folder you shared through a BLOON sharelink.
+A command-line tool for synchronizing, batch downloading the folder you shared through a BLOON sharelink.

 "Read-Only Sync" means download only, no changes in local will be synchronized to other devices.